 I held the PDGA Record and the Guinness World Record for the Most Disc Golf Holes Played in 24 Hours in 2010.
 The record was 833 and I was able to be the first person to get over 1000 holes with 1002.
 I did this to help grow the sport and get it in the news.
 My story and a video can be seen from these threads: Dedicated Thread

 By the way, the pictures of my feet are not for the faint at heart.
 I also then helped others break my record after that, because that is how we continue to grow the sport.
 Keep getting it in the news.
 I always want to bring a positive light to Disc Golf.
 I really do love our community

-I like reading reviews that are not too long, but still get me the info that tells me if I would want to play there.
+I like reading reviews that are not too long, but still, get me the info that tells me if I would want to play there.
 So I try to do this in my reviews with just a little humor in the title.
-I do believe that the 3 biggest factors that affect me the most when reviewing a course are conditions (tee pads, signs, etc), beauty, and most importantly, THE FUN FACTOR.
+I do believe the key factors that affect me the most when reviewing a course are the pros & cons, the equipment & conditions, the layout challenges & terrain, and most importantly, THE FUN FACTOR.
 If you don't enjoy the adventure, how can you possibly rate a course very high or tell others you should come play here?
 Anyway, that is how I see it.

 This site is fantastic.
-I feel it is the best place to help you decide what courses to play, track your scores, your discs, and hear about up coming events.
+I feel it is the best place to help you decide what courses to play, track your scores, your discs, and hear about upcoming events.
 I love how we all can share what we learn and feel about our experiences on a course.
 This gives people of all walks of life a chance to share their views and perspectives.
-You can take the info you want and/or leave what you don't.
-Either way, you get the variety of opinions, the more the merrier!
+You can absorb the info you want and discard what you don't.
+Either way, you get a variety of opinions, the more the merrier!

 This is a great place to meet other players.
-Enjoy each other's successes and share our woes.
-Ok let's face it, I love the forums for good ol' socializing, learning, and BS'ing! ;)
+Enjoy each other's successes and share our stories.
+Ok, let's face it, I love the forums for good ol' socializing, learning, and BS'ing! ;)